 Guava wood is naturally resistant to insects and fungal disease.
 They are, however, susceptible to attack by weevils, mites, and guava fruit flies, and they are a host to the Caribbean fruit fly.
 Many moth and butterfly caterpillars will also feed on guava leaves, and the Erwinia psidii bacteria can cause rot diseases.

 Guavas contain a lot of pectin, so it is easy to make guava jams, jellies, and marmalades.

 You’ve proba-bly never heard of proba bugs.
-They are another relatively new pest on the California scene.
+They are another relatively new pest on the garden scene.
 And they love artichokes.

 Proba bugs (Proba californica) have been around for some time, but they used to prefer coyote brush.
 Coyote brush is a common native plant found along highways in agricultural areas of California.
 At some point (around 1997) a proba bug decided to give artichokes a try.
 From that moment on, proba bugs have become an increasing threat to artichoke plants.
 So, what do they look like?

 Proba bug description